A basic overview OpenADR: how it works and what it is used for

 Afterwards, OpenADR was given to the Organization of Structured Information Standards (OASIS) to create a national standard for load shifting.
 The result of that was Energy Interoperation 1.0, which became the basis for OpenADR 2.0.
 OpenADR 2.0 is a subset of EI (this is why many OpenADR payload names start with EI).
 OpenADR 2.0 expanded beyond just C&I demand response to more flexible distributed energy resource controls and load shifting, expanding both the devices that are available to control as well as the load shifting capabilities.

 OpenADR is first and foremost a message exchanging model.
 It does not directly control end devices, but rather "informs and motivates".
-Product manufacturers rightly want to control their user experience to provide what they think is best, and typically don't want to give direct control to utilities.
-Therefore, OpenADR is limited to providing information about the load shifting need, and the product manufacturer takes that information to determine how best to respond and participate based on their own logic.
+Product manufacturers rightly want to control their user experience to respond appropriately to grid needs, and typically don't want to give direct control to utilities.
+Utilities know what they need to operate the grid, but aren't experts on end load control.
+Therefore, OpenADR is limited to providing information about the load shifting need, and the device manufacturer or owner takes that information to determine how best to respond and participate, based on their own logic.

 Currently OpenADR comes in two flavors - 2.0a and 2.0b.